Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Introduction

 We start with a brief overview of basic definitions, notation, and preliminary results of tropical mathematics in Section~\ref{S-PR} to provide a general framework for the solutions in the later sections.
 Specifically, a lemma that offers two equivalent representations for a vector set is presented, which is of independent interest.
+Section~\ref{S-TOP} presents formulations for both minimization and maximization problems under consideration.

-In Section~\ref{S-TOP}, we formulate the minimization problem to be solved, find the minimum in the problem, and offer a partial solution in the form of an explicit representation of a subset of solution vectors.
+To solve the minimization problem in Section~\ref{S-SMinP}, we first find the minimum in the problem, and offer a partial solution in the form of an explicit representation of a subset of solution vectors.
 We characterize all solutions to the problem by a system of simultaneous equation and inequality, and exploit this characterization to investigate properties of the solutions.

-In Section~\ref{S-ESMS}, we develop a matrix sparsification technique, which consists in dropping entries below a prescribed threshold in the matrix $\bm{A}$ without affecting the solution of the problem.
-By combining this technique with the above characterization, the partial solution obtained in Section~\ref{S-TOP} is extended to a wider solution subset, which includes the partial solution as a particular case.
+Furthermore, we develop a matrix sparsification technique, which consists in dropping entries below a prescribed threshold in the matrix of the problem without affecting the solution.
+By combining this technique with the above characterization, the partial solution obtained is extended to a wider solution subset, which includes the partial solution as a special case.

-Section~\ref{S-CS} focuses on the derivation of a complete solution to the problem.
 We describe all solutions of the problem as a family of subsets, and propose a backtracking procedure that allows one to generate all members in the family.
-The section concludes with our main result, which offers an explicit representation for the complete solution in a compact vector form.
+The section concludes with the main result, which offers an explicit representation for the complete solution in a compact vector form.

+In Section~\ref{S-SMaxP}, we apply the above representation lemma to describe a complete solution of the maximization problem in a compact vector form using sparsified matrices.
 Numerical examples and graphical illustrations are included in this and previous sections to provide additional insights into the results obtained.

-Finally, in Section~\ref{S_ASP}, we solve a real-world problem drawn from just-in-time scheduling.
-We start with a standard description of the scheduling problem, and then represent it in terms of tropical algebra.
-We use the previous results to obtain a complete solution to the problem, and then give an example to illustrate the solution.
+Finally, in Section~\ref{S-ASP}, we solve real-world problems drawn from scheduling.
+We start with a standard description of the scheduling problems, and then represent them in terms of tropical algebra.
+We use the previous results to obtain complete solutions of the problems, and then give examples to illustrate the solution.